19hours/sg-statutes/Acts/Companies Act.md

 (a) is undesirable;

-(b) is identical to that of any other company, corporation or business name; or
+(b) is identical to that of any other company, limited liability partnership or corporation, or to a business name; or

+[5/2005 wef 11/04/2005]

 (c) [Deleted by Act 12/2002 wef 13/01/2003]